 Treatment Skills Training focuses on building on your AOD core skills.
 Training will improve your ability to talk about AOD use with your patients, assess if they’re ready to make a change, and decide on an appropriate treatment plan.

-Treatment Skills Training takes approximately 8 hours to complete and is accredited for 40 accredited CPD points through the Continuing Professional Development (CPD) 2020-2022 program.
+Treatment Skills Training takes a minimum of six hours to complete and is accredited for 40 accredited CPD points through the Continuing Professional Development (CPD) 2020-2022 program.
 You will receive $1,200 upon successful completion of training.